gpuweb/gpuweb/proposals/immediate-data.md

   let foo = b;
 }

-// Each entry point can statically use at most one immediate data variable.
+// Each entry point can statically use at most one immediate variable.
 @compute @workgroup_size(1)
 fn main1() {
   uses_a();